Aggregate a database backup chain

 The command checks the /mnt/backups/ directory for a backup chain including the file neo4j-2022-10-18T13-00-07.backup, for the database neo4j.
 If found, it is then aggregated into a single backup artifact.
 This option is only available in Neo4j 5.2 and later.

-Aggregating a backup chain located in an AWS S3 storage
+Aggregating a backup chain located in a cloud storage

-The following is an example of how to perform aggregation of a set of backups located in a given folder in an AWS S3 storage.
+The following examples show how to perform aggregation of a set of backups located in a cloud storage.

 Neo4j uses the AWS SDK v2 to call the APIs on AWS using AWS URLs.
 Alternatively, you can override the endpoints so that the AWS SDK can communicate with alternative storage systems, such as Ceph, Minio, or LocalStack, using the system variables aws.endpointUrls3, aws.endpointUrlS3, or aws.endpointUrl, or the environments variables AWS_ENDPOINT_URL_S3 or AWS_ENDPOINT_URL.